vertigo-io/vertigo-libs/vertigo-ui-wysiwyg/README.md

 # WYSIWYG

-We are building our own umd version of the tiptap wysiwyg editor with a custom vue component handeling our options and with double binding
+We are building our own UMD version of the Tiptap WYSIWYG editor with a custom Vue component handling our options and with two-way binding.

 ## Project Setup